-Origin : they are derived from B lymphocytes that enter the CT.
+Origin: they are derived from

+B lymphocytes that enter the CT.

-- By LM, they are large oval cells, with basophilic cytoplasm.
+they are large oval cells, with basophilic cytoplasm.
 The nucleus is spherical and eccentrically-placed.
-The chromatin of the nucleus is arranged giving the nucleus a cart-wheel appearance. - The prominent juxtanuclear Golgi apparatus appears unstained "negative Golgi image" against the deeply-basophilic cytoplasm. - By EM, the cytoplasm shows closely-packed cisternae of rER together with large juxtanuclear Golgi complex.
+The chromatin of the nucleus is arranged giving the nucleus a cart-wheel appearance.

+• The prominent juxtanuclear Golgi apparatus appears unstained "negative Golgi image" against the deeply-basophilic cytoplasm.